Welcome to a resource that will help you perform a solid business environment analysis that works for every type of business.

 On top of this, I’m offering you a free, editable PowerPoint template to put in action what you’ve read.

-Like I said, the way we’re going to approach business analysis today is rooted to the framework provided in one of my favorite business books of all times.
+Like I said, the way we’re going to approach business analysis today is rooted to the framework provided in the book below.

 Your business model environment can be mapped in four main areas.